NGimhana/CSCI-680-SME_Project/BLIZZARD/README.md

 8. Extract the downloaded projects to /path/to/BLIZZARD-Replication-Package-ESEC-FSE2018/Corpus.

-9. Run IndexLucene-1 to generate Lucene Indexes to projects mentioned on the replication package nadeeshan/projectlist.txt
+9. Run ```IndexLucene-1``` from Eclipse run configurations to generate Lucene Indexes to projects mentioned on the replication package nadeeshan/projectlist.txt